The Judd School: Brook Street site

 Now known as "Lawton's", 10 Brook Street was purchased during the early 1970s using funds provided by the Kent Education Committee, after whose chairman the building is now named.
+There is now a garden by the side of lawtons', which students spend time to relax and play with their friends.
 A £2 million classroom and technology building (the "Cohen Building"), together with two new science laboratories, was opened in 1991.
 A new music centre, financed by voluntary donations, was opened in 1995 and a schoolroom annexe followed in 1997.
 The most recent developments are a library/classroom building in 2002, a new sports hall in 2003 and an all-weather pitch in 2006.
 The Atwell Building, formerly known as the "Maths-Geography Block", opened in 2009 after suffering delays after the original building contractor went out of business.
 There has been a new school building constructed, providing four new Biology labs and a new canteen to expand on the outdated old canteen in the main school building.
 After delays, it was completed in Easter 2017, entitled the "Ashton Building", and is currently in use.
 There are new pitches at Vizards that were officially completed in January 2017.
 There are several grass pitches as well as one of the largest 3G pitches in the UK.
 The school grounds have sufficient space for two rugby pitches and training grids in the winter months, or a 200 m running track, and a cricket ground (with nets) for summer.
 There are also two asphalt tennis courts, an all weather pitch and an air rifle range used by the school's Combined Cadet Force.

+By 2018, the Guy Hands Library had been added.
+A new development the new Sixth Form Centre with its 200m2 study area, offices, meeting rooms and a tremendous view is under construction.

 Yeoman's fields

 The "Yeoman's fields" site was purchased after a government inspection in 1933 recommended the school seek more land.
 The site consists of 6.8 acre of level, dry land that requires little conditioning, making it ideal for the full-sized rugby pitches, which came into regular use in 1935.
 Previously part of meadlow land termed the "Townlands", it was purchased by the Kent Education Committee from the Town Wardens and soon equipped with hedges, lavatories and a pavilion.
 In 1939, trenches were dug in the field in preparation for the Second World War.

 On 26 April 2016, it was revealed that the "Yeoman's fields" site had been sold to help fund a new set of playing fields, which are situated near Lower Haysden Lane at the "Vizards" site.
-The new playing fields will tackle the issue of increasing student numbers and provide four rugby pitches, a cricket square and artificial strip and car parking in the 26 acres of land.
-This has caused some controversy in the Tonbridge community as the proposed development will be situated in an Area of Outstanding Natural Beauty.
+The new playing fields tackled the issue of increasing student numbers.